LIS

 Historical Notes

 Derived from VR125-01-3 § 2, eff.
 December 12, 1985; amended, Virginia Register Volume 3, Issue 1, eff.
 November 12, 1986; Volume 4, Issue 6, January 21, 1988; Volume 5, Issue 2, eff.
 November 24, 1988; Volume 6, Issue 2, eff.
 November 23, 1989; Volume 7, Issue 4, eff.
 December 19, 1990; Volume 8, Issue 6, eff.
 January 15, 1992; Volume 9, Issue 6, eff.
 January 13, 1993; Volume 10, Issue 11, eff.
 March 23, 1994; Volume 26, Issue 11, eff.
 March 5, 2010; Volume 30, Issue 6, eff.
-December 18, 2013.
+December 18, 2013; Volume 41, Issue 11, eff.
+February 12, 2025.

 3VAC5-30-30.
 Payment and recordkeeping requirements for certain transactions.

-A. Sales of wine or beer between wholesale and retail licensees of the authority shall be for cash paid and collected at the time of or prior to delivery, except where payment is to be made by electronic fund transfer as provided in this section.
+A. Sales of wine or beer between wholesale and retail licensees of the authority shall be for cash paid and collected at the time of or prior to delivery, except where payment is to be made by electronic funds transfer as provided in this section.
 Each invoice covering such a sale or any other sale shall be signed by the purchaser at the time of delivery and shall specify the manner of payment.

-B. "Cash," as used in this section, shall include (i) legal tender of the United States, (ii) a money order issued by a duly licensed firm authorized to engage in such business in the Commonwealth, (iii) a valid check drawn upon a bank account in the name of the licensee or permittee or in the trade name of the licensee or permittee making the purchase, or (iv) an electronic fund transfer, initiated by a wholesaler pursuant to subsection D of this section, from a bank account in the name or trade name of the retail licensee making a purchase from a wholesaler or the authority.
+B. "Cash," as used in this section, shall include (i) legal tender of the United States, (ii) a money order issued by a duly licensed firm authorized to engage in such business in the Commonwealth, (iii) a valid check drawn upon a bank account in the name of the licensee or permittee or in the trade name of the licensee or permittee making the purchase, or (iv) an electronic funds transfer initiated by a wholesaler pursuant to subsection D of this section from a bank account in the name or trade name of the retail licensee making a purchase from a wholesaler or the authority.

-2. If nonalcoholic merchandise is also sold to the retailer, the check, money order, or electronic fund transfer may be in an amount no larger than the total purchase price of the alcoholic beverages and nonalcoholic beverage merchandise.
+2. If nonalcoholic merchandise is also sold to the retailer, the check, money order, or electronic funds transfer may be in an amount no larger than the total purchase price of the alcoholic beverages and nonalcoholic beverage merchandise.
 If a separate invoice is used for the nonalcoholic merchandise, a copy of it shall be attached to the copies of the alcoholic beverage invoices that are retained in the records of the wholesaler and the retailer.
 If a single invoice is used for both the alcoholic beverages and nonalcoholic beverage merchandise, the alcoholic beverage items shall be separately identified and totaled.

-2. The wholesaler must generate an invoice covering the sale of wine or beer and shall specify that payment is to be made by electronic fund transfer.
+2. The wholesaler must generate an invoice covering the sale of wine or beer and shall specify that payment is to be made by electronic funds transfer.
 Each invoice must be signed by the purchaser at the time of delivery; and

 F. Payments to the authority for the following items shall be for cash, as defined in subsection B of this section: